Lroes/ARc-Electric_Wiki/FAQs.md

 # :grey_question: Frequently asked questions

-This page is here to try and answer some of the questions that users might have about the ARc-Electric App.

 ### What is AR?
 Augmented Reality(AR) is an interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information.
 AR is used to overlay the real world with digital components, in order to enhance or alter the user's real world experiences.